 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Gabriela L. Santos: (3.4.1, 3.4.2, 4.2.1, and 4.3.2) It is important to select a reliable high-quality collagen solution as well as ensure that a single cell suspension with high viability is used in the reconstitution of engineered connective tissues.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Gabriela L. Santos: Our tissues can be used for histological and flow cytometry analyses of re-isolated cells, and moreover for investigating underlying pathophysiological mechanisms by resorting to transcriptomic, proteomic and metabolomic technologies.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?